-The research paper is designed to improve on features of traditional term papers in advancing student learning.
+The course paper is designed to improve on features of traditional term papers in advancing student learning.
 I have found that students learn more from the writing experience when they have the opportunity to make use of feedback.
-The topics for research papers are based on exercises done in the early part of the term, in class; the exercises will identify various types of behavior, emotion, and motivation (e.g., up to three such instances) that students in the class have found to be rather puzzling and in need of explanation.
-Once these are reduced to a set of approximately 10 distinct topics each with two assigned articles, and you will have a choice of which topic to focus your paper on.
-In the paper you can, if relevant, describe a vignette from your own experience and observations of people, but the main substance will be identification of at least two points of view or two different ways of explaining the kind of behavior, motive, or emotion on which the topic focuses.
-As this implies, in preparing the paper, you should seek out competing views.
-Your explanations can use material from the course but should also use the two assigned articles and at least one other source.
+The topics for course papers are based on exercises done in the early part of the term, in class; the exercises will identify various types of behavior, emotion, and motivation (e.g., up to three such instances) that students in the class have found to be rather puzzling and in need of explanation.
+Once these are reduced to a set of approximately 10 distinct topics each with one assigned article, and you will have a choice of which topic to focus your paper on.
+In the paper you can, if relevant, describe a vignette from your own experience and observations of people, but the main substance will be identification of at least two ways of explaining the motivational, emotional, or behavioral phenomena characterizing the kind of behavior, motive, or emotion on which the topic focuses.
+Your explanations can use material from the course but should also use the assigned article and at least one other source.

-First, read the assigned articles.
-It will help your paper in the long run if you develop a very carefully thought-out response how each of them bears on your topic - what you think is well-supported by evidence and what isn't, what seems logical or illogical, what might be left out.
-In your best judgment, identify what you think is the most essential issue on your topic that is incompletely addressed by the assigned articles.
+The first step is to read the assigned article.
+It will help your paper in the long run if you develop a very carefully thought-out response to it - what you agree with and don't, what you think is well-supported by evidence and what isn't, what seems logical or illogical, what might be left out.
+In your best judgment, identify what you think is the most essential issue on your topic that is incompletely addressed by the assigned article.
 Next, find at least one other source, and for each source ask similar questions.
 Having done this, you are ready to start working on your research-paper outline or abstract.
 This outline must all fit on one side of one sheet of paper.
 For the outline/abstract only it is OK to use single-spacing if you wish.
 In all other respects, the same criteria as for the final research-paper are useful to determine how good your outline/abstract is.

 As for the final research-paper, bear in mind what Gracián wrote in 1647: "good things, when short, are twice as good."
 The aim is to create a paper that packs a lot of valuable thinking into a relatively brief space.
 It should be a minimum of three full double-spaced pages in length (not counting reference list), and at a maximum it should not exceed five full double-spaced pages in length, not counting reference list, it must be double-spaced throughout, and with a size 12 font.
-You should include (cite, discuss) the assigned articles plus at least one other source; you are free to change what you identify as the additional source after you turn in the outline.
+You should include (cite, discuss) the assigned article plus at least one other source; you are free to change what you identify as the additional source after you turn in the outline.
 Ideally, the additional source will be a journal article and not a book, book chapter, or internet site or page (Why?
 Because the best source is a scientifically peer-reviewed source.).
-But this is not a "critique the article" assignment - instead you are to use these articles in the course of trying to address the paper topic.
-Keep focus on that topic.
-It is also not a "compare the articles" assignment - it could be that two or three of your articles express the same viewpoint on a matter, and not much space need be devoted to contrasting them.
+But this is not a "critique the article" assignment - instead you are to use these articles in the course of trying to answer in the best possible way the basic question posed by the research-paper topic.
+Keep focus on that question.